quat1024/ominous-floating-banana/README.md

 ## Building

-I think you need to use `shade` or something, to get a runnable jar?
+I think you need to use `shade` or something, to get a runnable standaone jar without having to mess with java -cp?
 Not sure.